lappis-unb/rasa-ptbr-boilerplate/README.md

 And of course, you can go nuts setting configs for different plataforms, like facebook mensenger, twitter or telegram ;P.

+## Hubot Adapters

+Hubot comes with at least 38 adapters, including Rocket.Chat addapter of course.
+To connect to your Rocket.Chat instance, you can set env variables, our config pm2 json file.

+Checkout other [hubot adapters](https://github.com/github/hubot/blob/master/docs/adapters.md) for more info.

 ## Thanks to